RedstoneWizard08/papyrus-server/README.md

 Instant messaging - done right.

-## About
+### About
 Papyrus v5 is an open-source alternative/clone of Discord that is made to allow you to have a secure and fun chat experience.
-Complete with voice/video communication, emojis, gifs, and so much more, it brings
+Complete with voice/video communication, emojis, gifs, and so much more, it brings the whole Discord experience right to your server.